$(g-2)_{e,\mu}$ and decays $e_b\to e_a\gamma$ in a $ \mbox{SU}(4)_L \otimes \mbox{U}(1)_X$ model with inverse seesaw neutrinos: The model with Dirac active neutrinos

 \subsection{Yukawa couplings and masses for fermions}

 In this work, we will study the 3-4-1 model with heavy right-handed neutrinos and new singly charged leptons assigned in the three left-handed quadruplets \cite{Sanchez:2004uf, Palacio:2016mam}.
+This model is constructed based on the gauge symmetry $SU(3)_c\times SU(4)_L\times U(1)_X$, implying 16 electroweak (EW) gauge bosons.
+In addition, there are 4 neutral gauge bosons corresponding to the 4 diagonal generators of the EW group.
+Normally, the EW group is assumed to break to the final electric group through the following pattern: $SU(4)_L\times U(1)_X\to SU(3)_L\times U(1)_{X'}\to SU(2)\times U(1)_Y \to U(1)_{em}$, i.e, the 3-4-1 model can be considered as the extended version of 3-3-1 models \cite{CarcamoHernandez:2022fvl, Oliveira:2022vjo}.
 The electric operator is defined as follows:

+where $T_{3,8,15}$ are the diagonal generators of the $SU(4)$ group and $X$ is the $U(1)$ charge, see precise forms corresponding to the quadruplet in Ref. \cite{Georgi:2000vve}, for example.

 The lepton sector consists of three left-handed quadruplets and respective right-handed singlets, namely

 The Higgs multiplets and non-zero vacuum expectation values (VEV) of neutral components needed for generating all fermion masses are: